2023 Best Political Science & Government Schools in Illinois

 On average, political science graduates from Augustana take out $27,000 in student loans while working on their degree.

-North Central College landed the #9 spot in the 2023 rankings for the best political science and government programs.
-Located in the midsize city of Naperville, North Central is a private not-for-profit college with a small student population.
+North Central College did quite well in this year’s ranking of the best schools for political science and government students.
+It came in at #9 on the list.
+Located in the city of Naperville, North Central is a private not-for-profit college with a small student population.

 Read full report on Political Science & Government at North Central College